 And that was the easy part.
 The hard part would be developing and applying quarantines for each of the thousands of devices he had enslaved.

 There was nowhere near enough time.
 In a moment, his mechanized sleeper cells would begin to awake.
 Initially, as the devices they had surrounded themselves with started to turn against them, some people would attempt to help those who had been targeted.
 But when it became clear the consecrated could not be cured, and the contagion spread to those who tried to help, their instinct for self-preservation would take over.
 Then the evanescent threads holding their so-called civilization together would unravel, and humanity’s day of reckoning would be at hand.

 Gently he pressed the Enter key.
 The blinking rectangle of the cursor jumped to the next line, underneath the command he had given.

 run program ‘EndAnthropocene’

 An instant later the command had disappeared, swept upward by the deluge of code that displayed as the program began to execute.
-The man’s lips trembled, and the glow from the monitors sparkled in the tears that had suddenly sprung to his eyes.
+The man’s lips trembled, and the glow from the monitors sparkled in the tears that suddenly sprang to his eyes.
 It was begun.
 In an evolutionary instant, everything humans had built would be razed to the ground.
 Then they would see how ephemeral the world they’d constructed for themselves was.
 And before it was over, he would make sure they all knew who it was that had lit the light of truth for them.